-- □ Your computer has been tested and found compatible with Sony branded "Memory Stick" with capacity of up to 32 GB that are available as of May 2010.
+- Your computer has been tested and found compatible with Sony branded "Memory Stick" with capacity of up to 32 GB that are available as of September 2010.
 However, not all "Memory Stick" are guaranteed of compatibility. - □ Be sure to hold "Memory Stick" with the arrow pointing in the correct direction as you insert it into the slot.
-To avoid damaging your computer or the media, do not force "Memory Stick" into the slot if you cannot insert it smoothly. - □ Use care when inserting or removing "Memory Stick" from the slot.
+To avoid damaging your computer or the media, do not force "Memory Stick" into the slot if you cannot insert it smoothly. - Use care when inserting or removing "Memory Stick" from the slot.
 Do not force it in or out of the slot. - □ Inserting "Memory Stick" with multiple conversion adaptors is not guaranteed of compatibility. - "MagicGate" is the general name of the copyright protection technology developed by Sony.
-Use "Memory Stick" with the "MagicGate" logo to take advantage of this technology. - Except for your personal use, it is against the copyright law to use any audio and/or image data you recorded without prior consent from the respective copyright holders.
-Accordingly, "Memory Stick" with such copyrighted data can be used only within the law. - Do not insert more than one "Memory Stick" into the slot.
+Use "Memory Stick" with the "MagicGate" logo to take advantage of this technology.
+The "Memory Stick Duo" slot on your computer does not support "MagicGate" technology of "Memory Stick" with capacity of up to 256 MB. - Except for your personal use, it is against the copyright law to use any audio and/or image data you recorded without prior consent from the respective copyright holders.
+Accordingly, "Memory Stick" with such copyrighted data can be used only within the law. - Do not insert more than one memory card into the slot.
 Improper insertion of the media may damage both your computer and the media.